bitnami/charts/bitnami/zookeeper/README.md

 ## Log level

 You can configure the Zookeeper log level using the `ZOO_LOG_LEVEL` environment variable.
-By default, it is set to `FALSE` because of each readiness prove produce an `INFO` message on connection and a `WARN` message on disconnection.
+By default, it is set to `ERROR` because of each readiness prove produce an `INFO` message on connection and a `WARN` message on disconnection.

 ## Configuration